-SamTrans is also in the process of studying enhanced transit service on El Camino Real and has prepared a number of plans.
-SamTrans, C/CAG and VTA prepared the Grand Boulevard Multimodal Corridor Plan (2010), which looked at the potential market for enhanced transit services on El Camino Real and developed some qualitative goals for future transit service.
-The SamTrans Service Plan (2013) will include a comprehensive review of fixed route bus service in the County and makes near-term recommendations to consolidate existing bus service on El Camino Real to improve reliability and frequency.
-SamTrans will build upon the work from these plans to determine the near- and long-term transit vision for El Camino Real.
+SamTrans completed the El Camino Corridor Bus Rapid Transit Phasing Study in 2014 and is in the process of evaluating options to implement enhanced transit service on El Camino Real.
+SamTrans, C/CAG and VTA prepared the Grand Boulevard Multimodal Corridor Plan (2010), which looked at the potential market for enhanced transit services on El Camino Real and developed some qualitative goals for future transit service.69 The SamTrans Service Plan (2013) includes a comprehensive review of fixed route bus service in the county and makes near-term recommendations to consolidate existing bus service on El Camino Real to improve reliability and frequency.70 SamTrans will build upon the work from these plans to determine the near- and long-term transit vision for El Camino Real.

 In addition, the Grand Boulevard Initiative is a collaboration of 19 cities, counties, local and regional agencies united to improve the performance, safety and aesthetics of El Camino Real.
 The Grand Boulevard vision is for El Camino Real to "achieve its full potential as a place for residents to work, live, shop and play, creating links between communities that promote walking and transit and an improved and meaningful quality of life."
-C/CAG, Joint Venture: Silicon Valley Network, SamCEDA, SamTrans, and VTA work in collaboration to coordinate the local planning efforts along El Camino Real.
+C/CAG, Joint Venture: Silicon Valley Network, SamCEDA, SamTrans, and VTA work in collaboration to coordinate the local planning efforts along El Camino Real.71

-Other planned future public transit improvements in San Mateo County include a the possible introduction of commuter rail service across the Dumbarton Rail Bridge from Alameda County to Redwood City and creation of a network of high-speed ferries.
+Other potential future public transit improvements in San Mateo County include the possible introduction of commuter rail service across the Dumbarton Rail Bridge from Alameda County to Redwood City.
+In addition, other options for increasing the transit capacity of the Transbay corridor are under study.73 One such option is a second Transbay rail crossing (using BART or standard-gauge rail) that would be closely integrated with existing rail stations.74